Medical Malpractice Lawyer Northeast Philadelphia

 Whenever something is not right with your health, or you experience some unusual pain or discomfort in your body, the first advice you will get from your family and friends is, “You should go see a doctor!”
 And while the notion of seeing a doctor whenever you need to get a medical examination is not that bizarre, unfortunately, not all medical professionals provide quality care.

-“We put health into the hands of healthcare providers, hoping that they know what they are doing to help us get back on our feet as soon as possible,” says our Philadelphia medical malpractice attorney here at The Law Offices of Greg Prosmushkin, P.C.
+“We put health into the hands of healthcare providers, hoping that they know what they are doing to help us get back on our feet as soon as possible,” says our Philadelphia Medical Malpractice Attorney here at The Law Offices of Greg Prosmushkin, P.C.
 Each year, millions of Americans suffer harm, get injured, and some get killed due to medical errors.

-When a doctor’s actions deviate from the accepted standards of care and puts your life and safety at risk, you may have the right to pursue a medical malpractice claim to seek financial reimbursement for your medical expenses, loss of earning capacity, pain and suffering, and other damages.
+When a doctor’s actions deviate from the accepted standards of care and put your life and safety at risk, you may have the right to pursue a medical malpractice claim to seek financial reimbursement for your medical expenses, loss of earning capacity, pain and suffering, and other damages.

 What Do I Need to Prove to Win a Medical Malpractice Claim in Pennsylvania?

-In Pennsylvania, injured patients who seek legal help from a Philadelphia medical malpractice lawyer are more likely to win their claim against a negligent or reckless medical professional and/or hospital.
+In Pennsylvania, injured patients who seek legal help from a Philadelphia Medical Malpractice Lawyer are more likely to win their claim against a negligent or reckless medical professional and/or hospital.

 Generally, the following four elements must be established as part of your medical malpractice claim to recover damages successfully: